Ajevan/Single-Custom-Object-Detection-using-YOLOv3/README.md

 ## To run the single/custom detection python program:
 $ python3 single_detect.py --image_folder data/input/ (for single-detection)

-## Also to edit the class you want to search for, edit the coco.clss to add a class followed by a newline character.

-With the single detection, it uses the coco.clss for comparing user chosen class to all predicted classes Please look at the coco.clss file for structure of how to add classes to detect.
+With the single detection, it uses the coco.clss for comparing user chosen class to all predicted classes.
+<b> If you are running the application in node, you do not have to edit the coco.clss file, the web app will do that for you.</b>
+<b>To add a class into the coco.clss file, you would have each item on it's own row with an empty line at the end.</b>

 To upload the image, please upload to the data/input folder, same one as the command for single detect.